-Coming this Fall to A Muse N Games, we’re introducing a afternoon of fun and casual play for the Pokémon Trading Card Game!
+Tuesdays at A Muse N Games, we’re hosting an afternoon of fun and casual play for the Pokémon Trading Card Game!

-Every Tuesday from 4-6pm we will be hosting casual, Standard Constructed gameplay for one and all!
+Every Tuesday from 4-6pm we host casual, Standard Constructed gameplay for one and all!

 All ages and skill levels welcome!
 (Children under 12 MUST be accompanied by an adult)

 Learn to play, or battle against friends, new and old, as you experience all the different Pokémon and Trainer Cards available in the Sword & Shield Expansions for the Pokémon TCG!